mdn/translated-content/files/fr/web/html/element/input/email/index.md

 ### {{htmlattrdef("multiple")}}

 A Boolean attribute which, if present, indicates that the user can enter a list of multiple e-mail addresses, separated by commas and, optionally, whitespace characters.
-See {{anch("Allowing multiple e-mail addresses")}} for details.
+See [Allowing multiple e-mail addresses](#allowing_multiple_e-mail_addresses) for details.

 > **Note :** Normally, if you specify the {{htmlattrxref("required", "input")}} attribute, the user must enter a valid e-mail address for the field to be considered valid.
 However, if you add the `multiple` attribute, a list of zero e-mail addresses (an empty string, or one which is entirely whitespace) is a valid value.
 In other words, the user does not have to enter even one e-mail address when `multiple` is specified, regardless of the value of `required`.